 Bishop Thaddeus Amat built St. Vibiana’s Cathedral, which was consecrated in 1876.
 He opened the first schools in Los Angeles and invited the Vincentians to open St. Vincent’s College, which was the predecessor to Loyola University.
 Bishop Amat Memorial High School was formally dedicated to his memory in October 1959.
 Bishop Amat High School was built by the Archdiocese of Los Angeles in 1957 to serve the Catholic families of the San Gabriel Valley.
 Funded through the Cardinal McIntyre Youth Education Fund, Bishop Amat was founded as a co-educational high school.
-The school opened in the classrooms of St. Christopher’s parish (boys) and St. John’s parish (girls) in September 1957.
+The school opened in the classrooms of St. Christopher’s School (boys) and St. John’s School (girls) in September 1957.
 On December 16, 1957 the present campus site was opened.
 His Eminence, James Cardinal McIntyre formally dedicated the campus in October 1959.

 When the school was opened in 1957 it was part of the Cardinal McIntyre construction boom in Catholic Schools.
 The original staff was composed primarily of men and women religious.
-Women from the Sisters of the Immaculate Heart, Sisters of St. Louis, Sisters of the Sacred Heart, Carmelites, Benedictine Sisters, and Franciscan Sisters taught the girls.
-Fathers of the Sacred Heart of Jesus staffed the boy's department.
+Women from the Sisters of the Immaculate Heart, Sisters of St. Louis, Sisters of the Sacred Heart, Carmelites, Benedictine Sisters and Franciscan Sisters taught the girls.
+Fathers of the Sacred Heart of Jesus staffed the boys’ department.
 The early faculty had very few lay teachers.

 In 1981, Mr. Merritt Hemenway, a member of the Class of 1964, was appointed as the first lay principal of the school.
-He was succeeded in 1990 by Rev. James Anguiano who served until 1992 at which time, Msgr.
+He was succeeded in 1990 by Rev. James Anguiano who served until 1992, at which time, Msgr.
 Aidan M. Carroll was appointed.
 On January 1, 2001, Msgr.
 Carroll was named as President/Principal of the school.
 In July 2002, Dr. Merritt Hemenway was named Principal and Msgr.
 Carroll, President.
 In 2012, Mr. Richard Beck was named Principal.
 Since its inception, Bishop Amat has excelled in building Catholic leadership in the areas of scholarship, athletics, and activities.
 Christian Service is an inherent element of the school philosophy, and students are encouraged to serve the school and community.